Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Macro image of the iris of the human eye.

-A bizarre pattern of ice on the pond.
+Fancy pattern of ice on a pond.

 For 20 years this monk prayed in the same place.